 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

 The board and staff have built a diverse and resilient funding base that allows CVLC to adapt to abrupt funding changes.
 The organization suffered a huge loss with the death of its co-founder, board member and inspiration, Howard Udell, in 2013.
 However, the organization was able to withstand the loss of Howard’s leadership and fundraising power, even adding substantial new funding sources and additional staff within the six months following his death, because its existing revenue model targeted diverse funding sources.
-Within the last fiscal year, CVLC achieved several long-term funding goals including: securing state funding in the form of IOLTA funds from the Connecticut Bar Foundation, securing federal funding in the form of sub-grants under the VA’s Supportive Services for Veterans Families and securing a national funder with a $370,000 two-year grant from the Bristol-Myer Squibb Foundation.
+Within the last two fiscal years, CVLC achieved several long-term funding goals including: securing state funding in the form of IOLTA funds from the Connecticut Bar Foundation, securing federal funding in the form of sub-grants under the VA’s Supportive Services for Veterans Families and securing a national funder with a $770,000 two-year grant from the Bristol-Myer Squibb Foundation.

 Greater New Haven’s vibrancy is linked to its communities’ support of its neighborhoods, public gardens and sports, as well as its commitment to the protection of its people and pets.